jacoblynnortiz/truthtabgranite/README.md

-# Truth Tabernacle Website
+# Truth Tabernacle's Website

-This is a website made for"Truth Tabernacle of Granite City", ANY THEFT OF THIS SOURCE CODE IS ILLEGAL AND IS COPYRIGHT PROTECTED
+This is the code for my churches website.
+IT IS PROHIBITED FOR USE OF ANY OF IT AND YOU MAY BE SUBJECT TO COPYRIGHT VIOLATION IF YOU USE IT WITHOUT PERMISSION FROM ORTIZ DESIGN & DEVELOPMENT

+**TO REQUEST PERMISSION TO USE THIS SOURCE CODE PLEASE EMAIL ME AT "ortizdesignanddevelopment@gmail.com"**